decentraland/old-documentation/_posts/development-guide/2018-01-06-scene-limitations.md

 -->

 ## Scene boundaries

 When running a preview, any content that is located outside the parcel boundaries is highlighted in red when rendered.
 If any content is outside these boundaries, you won't be allowed to deploy this scene to Decentraland.

-If the tip a large object leaves the boundaries, this object is considered out of bounds too.
+If the tip of a large object leaves the boundaries, this object is considered out of bounds too.

 A single parcel scene measures 16 meters x 16 meters.
 If the scene has multiple parcels, the dimensions vary depending on the arrangement of the parcels.